jezek/URLchess/README.md

 ### Roadmap
 This is an very early relase.
 Improvements will be done soon.
 Some of them:
-- graphical chessboard with colors
 - previous moves explorer
-- chess board orientation depending on moving player
+- chess board orientation depending on moving player (really is it good?)
-- last move highlight
 - move by clicking (or dragging) piece
 - next move arrow
 - copy generated link to clipboard